llefrioux/p2p-messaging/README.md

 connect to.
 This will established a peer-to-peer connection using webRTC between the two users.
 This connection is settled via the service.

-The user can then write a message and send it directly to the other through this connection by using the send button.
-When the message is received from the other user it is displayed in the second textarea.
+The user can then write messages and send them directly to the other through this connection by using the send button.
+When messages are received from the other user they are displayed in chronological order in the discussion textarea.

 ## Service